hazcod/security-slacker/README.md

 # 🤖 security-slacker
-Nags users on Slack about outstanding risks found by Crowdstrike Spotlight or vmware Workspace ONE so they can secure their own endpoint.
+Pokes users on Slack about outstanding risks found by Crowdstrike Spotlight or vmware Workspace ONE so they can secure their own endpoint.

 Self-service security culture! :partying_face: